-In order to support these venues in mitigating potential risks associated with the dynamic threat environment, the Department of Homeland Security developed a number of resources focused on improving security and implementing protective measures.
+In order to support these venues in mitigating potential risks associated with the dynamic threat environment, the Department of Homeland Security (DHS) and the Cybersecurity and Infrastructure Security Agency (CISA) have developed a number of resources focused on improving security and implementing protective measures.
 Through training, resources, and direct subject matter expertise, the Department collaborates with public and private sector organizations to enhance risk mitigation capabilities.

 Terrorists and other extremist actors, who have demonstrated the intent and capability to attack soft targets–crowded places, continue to pose a risk domestically and abroad.
 These adversaries have the ability to access and surveil potential targets with relative ease, and use various tactics to carry out attacks, including:

 - Small Arms — Require minimal preparation and experience.